mcgr0g/mechanic/cygwin/install_on7x64.md

 Query: Do you want to use this identity to login to this machine?
 Answer: **yes**

 Query: Shall I create a SSH2 DSA identity file for you?
-Answer: **yes**
+Answer: **no**

 Query: Shall I create a SSH2 ECDSA identity file for you?
 Answer: **no**